sg777/VerusCoin/README.md

 ```
 VerusCoin
 ------
 We develop on dev and some other branches and produce releases of of the master branch, using pull requests to manage what goes into master.
-The dev branch is considered the bleeding edge codebase, and may even be oncompatible from time to time, while the master-branch is considered tested (unit tests, runtime tests, functionality).
+The dev branch is considered the bleeding edge codebase, and may even be incompatible from time to time, while the master-branch is considered tested (unit tests, runtime tests, functionality).
 At no point of time do the Komodo Platform developers or Verus Developers take any responsibility for any damage out of the usage of this software.

 Verus builds for all operating systems out of the same codebase.
 Follow the OS specific instructions from below.